-Studies have shown a significant increase in health, happiness and feeling of connection to nature when mindfulness is used – both immediate benefits and longer-term through regular practice.
+Studies show a significant increase in health, happiness and feeling of connection to nature when mindfulness is used – both immediate benefits and longer-term through regular practice.
 Health benefits are said to include improved management of mental health issues (such as anxiety and depression) and in some cases complete recovery.

-How to practise Mindfulness Photography
+How To Practise Mindfulness Photography

 The most important thing is to have a camera with you!
-Plan a time to head out with a camera, or use your phone camera to make it a daily routine.
+Plan a time to head out with a camera or use your phone camera to make it a daily routine.

 Pop your phone on silent and take a deep calming breath.
 Look around.
 What catches your eye?
 Colours reflecting off the clouds, interesting shadows, the sway of a tree in the breeze?